warptools/warpforge/examples/500-cli/cli.md

 # Catalog Update

 The `catalog update` command updates the catalogs from Git.
-If the default `warpsys` catalog is not installed, this command will install it.
+If the default `min.warpforge.io` catalog is not installed, this command will install it.

 [testmark]:# (catalog/then-update/sequence)
 ```